edrisq/Algorithms/README.md

 # Algorithms

-Experimentation with and implementation of algorithms
+Experimentation with and implementation of algorithms.